freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/learn-basic-css-by-building-a-cafe-menu/index.md

 ---
-title: Introduction to the Basic CSS Cafe Menu
+title: Introduction to the Learn Basic CSS By Building A Cafe Menu
-block: Basic CSS Cafe Menu
+block: Learn Basic CSS By Building A Cafe Menu
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the Basic CSS Cafe Menu
+## Introduction to the Learn Basic CSS By Building A Cafe Menu

 This is a test for the new project-based curriculum.